juanpernu/pokedex-redux/README.md

-# Blockchain Pokedex challenge
+# Pokedex with Redux

-This is the Pokedex challenge for blockchain.com.
-You can find the challenge scope and requirements [here](https://github.com/dsisto-bc/pokedex).
+This is a Pokedes with a paginated list of all pokemon.
+Clicking on one of them render a details page of a pokemon.

 ## Getting Started